brsr/antitile/docs/conway.rst

    The waffle operator (W)

+The relations defined above can be used to help reduce an operator, with some caveats.
 We haven't proven that the relations given in the previous section are sufficient to discern invariants that do or do not correspond to an actual ERO.
 Furthermore, none of these homomorphisms are injections: there are certain :math:`L_x` or :math:`M_x` that correspond to more than one EROs.
 Examples for :math:`M_x` are easy to come by: where `n = kd`, :math:`M_k = M_n`.